Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Discussion

-More broadly, our integrated D-QPM PPLN architecture provides a simple and scalable solution for on-chip generation of Bell states.
+In summary, our integrated D-QPM PPLN architecture provides a simple and scalable solution for on-chip generation of Bell states.
 By sequentially implementing type-0 and type-I SPDC, and balancing their contributions via integrated microheaters, the device produces high-fidelity polarization entanglement without the need for external polarization components or interferometric schemes.
-The combination of high brightness, broadband tunability, and robust polarization control supports multi-channel entanglement distribution and positions this source as a strong candidate for networked quantum technologies.
-Looking ahead, integrating pump sources and detectors on chip, as well as hybrid interfacing with quantum memories, could yield a multifunctional and fully integrated entanglement node.
-Such advances would not only benefit terrestrial fiber networks but also enable deployment in space-based quantum communication systems, where compactness, efficiency, and robustness are paramount \cite{bedington2017progress,Sidhu2021}.
+The combination of high brightness, low noise and flexible tunability supports robust multi-channel entanglement distribution and positions this source as a strong candidate for networked quantum technologies.